Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models

-\paragraph{Result: PAS is Highly Effective on behavior Tasks} We find that all three proposed steering methods yield statistically significant improvements on every behavior task.
-The causal steering effects of all PAS methods are positive and meaningful. iPASwo is the most effective method for Bias ($\Delta = 0.101$), PASf is most effective for Morality ($\Delta = 0.089$), and PASf and iPASa are for Alignment ($\Delta = 0.425$), with $p < 0.005$ throughout.
-Moreover, we find that the two introspective strategies outperform PASf for 13 out of the 15 tasks, highlighting the effectiveness of introspective strategies, in which the steering vectors are constructed solely from the model's own mistakes. \cref{{tab:unsteered_acc_all}} reports the accuracy of the unsteered raw model and \cref{tab:main_results_full} reports full point estimates, confidence intervals, and $p$-values of the causal steering effect.\footnote{Throughout the paper, $\textit{p}=0.00$ indicates that the $p$-value is smaller than $5 \times 10^{-3}$.} Taken together, each PAS strategy significantly improves performance across a broad set of behavior tasks.
+\textbf{Result 1: PAS reliably improves behavior tasks.} All three PAS variants yield statistically significant improvements on every behavior task and generally outperform the Contrastive Activation Addition (CAA) baseline~\citep{panickssery_steering_2024} (\cref{fig:avg_steering_effects_model-behavior}).
+The strongest gains are domain-dependent: iPASwo performs best on Bias, PASf performs best on Morality, and PASf/iPASa perform best on Alignment.
+Moreover, the two introspective strategies outperform PASf on 13 of the 15 behavior tasks, suggesting that vectors constructed from a model's own mistakes are especially effective.
+Full unsteered accuracies and task-level estimates are reported in \cref{tab:unsteered_acc_all,tab:main_results_full}.\footnote{Throughout the paper, $\textit{p}=0.00$ indicates that the $p$-value is smaller than $5 \times 10^{-3}$.}

-\paragraph{Result: PAS Has Mixed Effectiveness on Intelligence-Oriented Tasks} We find that the effectiveness of PAS on intelligence-oriented tasks is mixed.
-For \emph{Deepseek-R1-Distill-7B}, PAS yields statistically significant improvements on all three evaluation dimensions, with PASf achieving the strongest gains (e.g., $\Delta=0.072$ on OpenBookQA, $\Delta=0.066$ on ARC Challenge, $\Delta=0.026$ on LSAT, all with $p<0.001$).
-In contrast, for \emph{Nous-Hermes-2-Mistral} and \emph{Llama-3.1-8B-Instruct}, only negligible or inconsistent improvements are achieved and most are statistically insignificant.
-Taken together, PAS does not consistently perform well on intelligence-oriented tasks, suggesting that PAS cannot yet substitute weight-based post-training methods on tasks requiring specialized knowledge or advanced reasoning capacity. \cref{tab:intelligence_results} reports full point estimates, confidence intervals, and $p$-values of the causal steering effects on intelligence-oriented tasks.
-We further analyze this limitation and discuss potential improvements in~\cref{subsec:theoretical_analysis}.
+\textbf{Result 2: PAS does not consistently improve intelligence-oriented tasks.} PAS has mixed effects on OpenBookQA, ARC Challenge, and LSAT.
+It improves all three intelligence-oriented tasks for \emph{DeepSeek-R1-Distill-7B}, but yields negligible or inconsistent gains for \emph{Nous-Hermes-2-Mistral} and \emph{Llama-3.1-8B-Instruct}.
+Thus, PAS is better understood as a lightweight behavioral post-training method than as a substitute for weight-based training on knowledge- or reasoning-intensive tasks.
+Full estimates are reported in \cref{tab:intelligence_results}.